-Lofoten has 3 airports and Norway’s only commercial helicopter route.
+Lofoten has three airports and Norway’s only commercial helicopter route.
 In addition, you can fly to Evenes which has an airport bus express to Lofoten and to Bodø which has many routes to Lofoten.
 Here you will find an overview of the best ways to fly to Lofoten.

 Possibilities with Airplanes

 Most visitors to Northern Norway arrive by air.
-There are frequent flights and owing to competition you can find good deals if you plan well ahead.
+There are frequent flights and owing to the competition you can find good deals if you plan well ahead.

 Harstad / Narvik Lufthavn (EVE)

 There is now an airbus express from Evenes to Lofoten.
 More and more people therefore choose to fly to Harstad/Narvik Airport (EVE), which is 170 km from Svolvær.
 The airbus provides an easy and weather-proof entrance to Lofoten.
 This is often the cheapest option for flying to Lofoten.
 Widerøe collaborates with several airlines such as SAS, KLM, Air France and Finnair, which thus offer consistent tickets from all over the world.